-This may seem like a simple decision, right?
-Turns out there is actually a lot more to know about each bed and mattress than just the size difference.
+Okay, so let’s say someone is in the market for a new bed and it’s time to decide – should they choose a Queen bed or a King bed?
+This may seem like a very simple decision, but it turns out there is actually quite a lot more to know about each bed and mattress than simply the size difference.

-To help you feel good about the next bed and/or mattress you purchase, we’ve put together everything you need to know about Queen vs King beds, as well as a few tips and tricks to decide which is a better fit for your bedroom or guest room.
+To help customers feel confident about the next bed and/or mattress they purchase, we’ve put together everything customers need to know about Queen vs King bed as well as a few tips and tricks to decide which is a better fit for their bedroom or guest room.

 |Width Per Person||30"|

-A Queen bed is 5” longer and 7” wider than a Full sized bed.
-Queen beds are suited for both couples and individuals.
-Each couple gets about 30” of space to themselves.
-Because it can work for a single person or a couple, it is the most popular mattress size today.
-It is often a good fit for smaller Master Bedrooms or in a Guest Room.
+A Queen bed is 5” longer and 7” wider than a Full-sized bed and is best suited for both couples and individuals because each couple gets approximately 30” of space to themselves; because it can work for an individual or a couple, it is the most popular mattress size today, and a Queen bed is often a fantastic fit for smaller master bedrooms or guest rooms.

 Standard (or Eastern) King: